crypto5000/celody/README.md

 ### module (Type: String, Defaults to "core")

 The module field specifies the logic used to generate the randomness.
 The current modules are all found under the src folder.
-They are "core", "tight", "nutzo", "slowdeep", "chipmunk", "downhill", "uphill", and "seesaw".
+They are "timeofday", "weekend", "location", "speed", "airplane", "compass", "core", "tight", "nutzo", "slowdeep", "chipmunk", "downhill", "uphill", and "seesaw".
 If you don't specify a module, it defaults to the core.
+Some modules require access to the geolocation/gps api of the device.

 ### tempo (Type: Number, Required, Recommended between 30 and 150)